catseye/shelf/README.md

 shelf
 =====

-*Work in progress.
+*Version 0.1.
 Subject to change in backwards-incompatible ways.*

 Cat's Eye Technologies' **shelf** is "a package installer which neither packages nor installs".
 It aims to be a replacement for